-The Airborne Science Program continues to support an inventory of unique highly modified "science-ready" platforms, as well as coordinate access to other NASA aircraft.
+The Airborne Science Program continues to support an inventory of unique highly modified "science- ready" platforms, and to coordinate access to other NASA aircraft.
 See Appendix D for the list of current flight hour costs and visit this website for a detailed list of available aircraft.